Basic Research Guide

 - WorldCat The largest online public access catalog in the world, with bibliographic records from more than 10,000 institutions worldwide.
 Many of the materials listed in this catalog are available through Interlibrary Loan.
 Unlike Borrow Direct, ILL offers access to journal articles, as well as to books and other formats.

 - Proquest Digital Dissertations Access to almost all American dissertations accepted at an accredited institution since 1861.
 Abstracts are included for doctoral dissertation records from July 1980 to the present.
 In addition, the full text of dissertations published since 1997 (and some from earlier dates) is available.

-- Bibliography of Asian Studies (BAS) The single most important bibliographic database for all Asian Studies.
-This is a citation service only, and does not contain full-text.
+- Bibliography of Asian Studies (BAS) This is the single most important bibliographic database for all Asian Studies in western languages.
+It is a citation service only, and does not contain full-text.
 To find the full text use the citation information to locate the source publications in the library catalog in CLIO.
 BAS covers the years 1970-present.
 For earlier coverage in print format only, see:

 - Cumulative bibliography of Asian Studies: Author bibliography.
 Coverage:1941/1965-1966/1970 Location: East Asian Ref.
 Z3001 .C93